 Online CDs

 CDs, or certificates of deposit, are a less liquid (but still insured and risk-averse) way to grow your savings.
 You choose a term—six to 60 months with Barclays—to let your deposit sit, untouched*, and accrue interest.
 When the CD matures, you’ll get all the cash you originally deposited, plus the additional interest, which compounds daily.
-There is a penalty for an early termination.
+There is a penalty for an early termination, so CDS are often a better option if you’re confident that you won’t need the money until after the term ends.

 *While the money must be left untouched, you can receive monthly interest disbursements.